-The Constable Trust's remit is to acquire and, more importantly perhaps, preserve and display works of art with links to East Anglia.
+The Constable Trust's remit is to acquire, preserve, protect and display works of art with links to East Anglia, and the Trust is able to give grants to achieve these ends.
 The Trustees are always happy to hear about such items, which may be neglected or in danger, and consider how the trust can help.

 In 2016 The Constable Trust contributed to the production of a leaflet by Gainsborough's House: The Landscape of Gainsborough and Constable, a guide which features ten locations of historic importance and highlights artworks by the two artists in Suffolk and Essex, relating them to the geographical sites which still exist today.
 The Ascension by John Constable, owned by the Constable Trust, is included in the guide.